-Research volunteers play a key role in enabling researchers in the Todd and Karen Wanek Family Program for HLHS at Mayo Clinic and HLHS Consortium to reach their goal of finding solutions for individuals with HLHS and CHD.
+Research volunteers play a key role in enabling researchers in the Todd and Karen Wanek Family Program for HLHS at Mayo Clinic, HLHS Consortium, and HeartWorks to reach their goal of finding solutions for individuals with HLHS and CHD.

 Umbilical cord blood collection

 By collecting and banking your baby's umbilical cord blood with the Todd and Karen Wanek Family Program for HLHS at Mayo Clinic, you make it possible for your child to participate in future clinical trials using stems cells from your baby's own body.
 The goal of the clinical trials is to strengthen the heart using stem cells.